chetmurthy/sandbox-public/camlp5/qast.md

    of its "params", and from that generate the function that will convert expression-ASTs to that type.

-The implementation of the above, is what I will describe in the rest of this note.
-I've applied it to a couple of simple examples (s-expressions and deBruijn lambda-terms) and am in-process of applying it to Camlp5's own AST type.
+The implementation of all of the above, is what I will describe in the rest of this note.
+I've applied it to a couple of simple examples (s-expressions and deBruijn lambda-terms) and also to the entire OCaml AST in Camlp5.

-A note: I'm not trying to convince any of you reading this to use `camlp5` and `pa_ppx`.
-I *am* arguing that these sorts of PPX rewriters should be easy to implement (all of this code is barely a month old) and not the domain of cognoscenti.

 # A Worked Example: deBruijn Lambda Terms